 What often happens is I live my life, and then it appears on TV or in the Movies.

 My real life stories have been (unintentional) premises for Seinfeld, Friends, Sex and the City and so many more.
-The streets of our city are filmed every day – goodness, just look at Law and Order.
+The streets of our city are filmed every day – we serve Jury Duty at the Law & Order courthouse.

 I’ve had the privilege of attending several MLB World Series games, Tennis U.S. Opens, Golf U.S. Opens, Stanley Cup games and NBA Finals (SuperBowl is still on the list).
 Our venues host more than sports, as we also have countless concerts of the world’s greatest talents.